Ford recalls 200K cars because brake lights can stay on | Technology

 Ford recalls 200K cars because brake lights can stay on

-Ford is recalling about 200,000 cars in the US to fix a problem that can stop the brake lights from turning off.
 All were sold or registered in Texas, Louisiana, Mississippi, Alabama, Florida, Georgia, South Carolina, North Carolina, Virginia and Hawaii.High temperatures and humidity can cause a rubber brake pedal part to disintegrate, keeping the lights on, confusing other drivers and increasing the risk of a crash.
+Owners will be notified by mail starting March 3.

 - Country: